Nick Olczyk: Seattle Kraken

 On August 16, 2022, the Seattle Kraken announced that they had hired Olczyk and rehired Alison Lukan for their broadcast team.
 Both are expected to contribute to television and radio broadcasts and to the team's mobile app content.

+Utah Mammoth

+On September 4, 2024, Olczyk and Dominic Moore were announced as television analysts for the inaugural season of the Utah Mammoth on KUPX-TV.

 Personal life

 Nick's father, Eddie Olczyk, is a former ice hockey player who is also a broadcaster for the Kraken.
 His uncle, Rick Olczyk, is the Kraken's assistant general manager.
 His brother, Eddie III, is an amateur scout for the Kraken.